ayushdayal900/Mastering-Git/readme.md

 ## Welcome to Git
--This is coming from 'dev-adrian'
+- This is coming from 'dev-adrian'

--I am adding this from b2 branch
+- I am adding this from b2 branch